esketit-git/esketitOS/README.md

 EsketitOS has a token store, similar to an app store or play store, developers can add their own applications and extend the functionaility of EsketitOS.

 Esketit is not a cryptocurrency or a token.
 This is not a blockchain, its a non-specific front-end only.
-If we were to make a blockchain we would use the chia blockchain which is python web scripted blockchain, https://github.com/Chia-Network/chia-blockchain
+If we were to make a blockchain we would utilize the chia blockchain which is programmed in python, a web scripting based blockchain, https://github.com/Chia-Network/chia-blockchain

 For developers, EsketitOS aims to be easy to develop for, its is written in web scripting languages, runs on a web server and communicates with core over remote procedure calls (RPC).
 Here are some screenshots.